 To revive the fortunes, an ambitious plan was conceived - to dig a level from the centre of the village in a north-easterly direction for some 2.39 kilometres, to intercept the veins where they could be exploited for an additional 90 m in depth.

 This level was dug day and night for fifteen years.
 Alas, when the veins were intercepted they were found to be barren.
-Digging was stopped, the company went into liquidation, and tranquillity returned to the valley.
+Digging was stopped, the company went into liquidation, and tranquility returned to the valley.